romkatv/powerlevel10k/README.md

 +------------------------------+
 ```

-Note that this prompt is different from the original as it's missing a space after the checkmark.
+Note that this prompt is different from the original as it's missing a space after the check mark.

 This can be caused by a low-level bug in macOS.
 See
 [this issue](https://github.com/romkatv/powerlevel10k/issues/241).